Find Your Perfect School

 How do I become a Railroad Worker?

-Continued education is a must in this occupation, which the railroad will provide either through their own company or a centralized training facility.
+Continued education within the fields of passenger and freight trains is a must in this occupation, which the railroad will provide either through their own company or a centralized training facility.

 Where do Railroad Workers find jobs?

-Several major railways are excellent to work for; however, according to an article by Train Conductor Headquarters, the top three are:
+Several major railways are excellent to work for; however, according to an article by Train Conductor Headquarters, the top railroad companies are:

 - Canadian National Railway